howl-editor/howl/site/source/getit.md

 Howl is not yet officially released, but you can try it out if you're willing to build it from source.
 Howl is developed on Linux, but it should build on other
-\*NIX platforms as well such as the \*BSD family, although this hasn't been verified yet.
+\*NIX platforms as well such as the \*BSD family, although this hasn't been verified yet (there's also nothing the author is aware of that should prevent it from being ported to OSX or Window, should any brave soul like to try).

 ### Requirements

 Howl requires the following build dependencies:

-- `wget`: For auto-downloading build dependencies
+- `wget`: For auto-downloading build dependencies (only needed when building from a code checkout, as the release tarball contains pre-downloaded dependencies).

 - `GTK+`: Version >= 3, with development files.